-Henry manages LEKTRO’s marketing and public relations as well as represents LEKTRO’s interests in Oregon and Clatsop County, in addition to assisting with LEKTRO’s federal government relations team.
+Henry works in marketing, government relations, and sales.
+He manages JBT’s marketing for the LEKTRO brand from the Warrenton factory.
+He represents the company’s interests in the State of Oregon, and manages the federal government relations team for LEKTRO products.
 He directs and manages military research and development contracts in the US as well as manages sales accounts for general aviation clients and domestic aircraft OEMs.

-Before coming to LEKTRO Henry was already active in statewide politics.
-Having founded Warrenton High Fisheries (WarHF), Inc. in 2005, he built partnerships with the Oregon Army National Guard, State of Oregon, and Warrenton High School to build a state-of-the-art salmon research hatchery.
-In 2007 he was appointed to the Oregon Sesquicentennial Commission (OR 150) by Governor Kulongoski.
+Before joining JBT LEKTRO, Henry was active in statewide politics.
+He founded Warrenton High Fisheries (WarHF), Inc. in 2005.
+He built partnerships with the Oregon Army National Guard, State of Oregon, and Warrenton High School to build a state-of-the-art salmon research hatchery.
+Oregon Governor Kulongoski appointed him to the Oregon Sesquicentennial Commission (OR 150) in 2007.
 Rising to chair the Youth Legacy Committee on the OR 150, he worked with retired Oregon Supreme Court Chief Justice Wallace P. Carson Jr., and former Oregon Governor Barbara Roberts to plan statewide strategic visioning projects as well as establish 5 legacy parks across the state.
 In 2009, he led the retrofitting of the WarHF hatchery into the first-ever salmon hatchery to utilize rain water as its primary water source.
-In 2012, Henry was elected to the Warrenton City Commission at age 23 and shortly after winning reelection in 2016, he was appointed as the Mayor.
+Henry was elected to the Warrenton City Commission in 2012 at age 23 and became Mayor in 2017.

-In his spare time, Henry enjoys hiking, fishing, hunting and gardening.
+In his spare time, Henry enjoys the hiking, boating, hunting and woodworking with hand tools.